American beech

-The shade tolerant, slow growing American Beech is most commonly found on wet, well-drained soils and is often associated with Sugar Maples and Yellow Birch.
+The shaded, slow-growing American beech is most commonly found on wet, well-drained soils and is often associated with sugar maple and yellow birch.
 Oil from beech nuts was used by early settlers as both cooking and lamp oil.
-The nuts are rich in fat and a necessity for muskrats, squirrels, black bears, grouse and even wild turkeys.
-Porcupines have also been known to kill beech trees by grinding their trunks.
+The nuts are rich in fat and are a necessity for muskrats, squirrels, black bears, grouse and even wild turkeys.
+Porcupines have also been known to kill beech trees by girdling their trunks.

-These 6-14cm long leaves are alternate and possess many veins on either side.
+These 6-14cm long leaves are alternate, the veins are regular and parallel, ending in pointed teeth.
 Photo by Sean Fox

-The American Beech has thin light gray bark that becomes darker with age.
+The American beech has thin, pale grey bark that darkens with age.
 Photo by Sean Fox.

 Ontario Tree Atlas map of non-planted American Beechs.
 1995-1999.